cvtienhoven/graylog-plugin-sensu/README.md

 In the popup that occurs you can configure the connection to the RabbitMQ broker.
 The following settings need to be handled with care.

-check_client: The name of the client as shown in Sensu, e.g. `Graylog Production`.
+*check_client*: The name of the client as shown in Sensu, e.g. `Graylog Production`.
 You can enter `[source]` to make the plugin try to fetch the source name from the first message of the supplied message backlog.
 To make this work, you'll need to make the alert condition include 1 or more messages of the stream.
 If set to `[source]`, but no source could be extracted, the client name will be set to `graylog`.

-check_name: The name of the check as shown in Sensu.
+*check_name*: The name of the check as shown in Sensu.
 In the case of alerts from Graylog, there are no pre-defined Sensu checks.
 However, the plugin sends events that need a name for the a check.
 You can enter a name for the check, but to give it the same name as the stream that triggers the alert, enter `[stream]` for this parameter.

-For more information on checks, handlers, subscribers etc., [visit the Sensu website](https://sensu.com/)
+For more information on checks, handlers, subscribers etc., [visit the Sensu website](https://sensuapp.org).

 ## Build